Close Menu

 Altitude Sickness

 Cusco is located at a high altitude (approximately 11,152 feet), which can cause altitude sickness in some visitors.
 Symptoms include headaches, nausea, dizziness, and shortness of breath.
 It’s crucial to acclimatize gradually by spending a few days at a lower altitude before venturing to Cusco.
 Stay hydrated, avoid alcohol and strenuous activity, and consider taking altitude sickness medication as prescribed by your doctor.
-(See Also: Middle Eastern Countries that Are Safe to Visit?
-Hidden Gems Revealed)
+(See Also: Is It Safe To Visit Bogota?
+Uncovering The Truth)

 Staying Safe in Cusco: Practical Tips